 Finland tourist visa

-Finland tourist visa is free for Uruguayan citizens.
-The stay is usually short with a period of 3 months and visa expires in 90 days.
+Finland tourist visa is free for New Zealand citizens.
+The stay is usually short with a period of 90 days and visa expires in 90 days.
 Applicant is not required to be present when applying for Finland tourist visa.
-A total of 6 documents are required for applying Finland tourist visa.
+A total of 4 documents are required for applying Finland tourist visa.
 You can also find useful tips from fellow travellers.

 The Schengen Visa is a visa for the Schengen Area, which consists of most of the European Economic Area, plus several other adjacent countries.
 The visa allows visitors to stay in the Schengen Area for up to 90 days within a 180-day period.
 The visa is valid for tourism, family visits, and business.
 European Travel Information and Authorisation System or ETIAS is an electronic authorisation system of the European Union for visa-exempt visitors travelling to the European Union or the Schengen Area which is expected to enter into operation at the end of 2022.

-How to apply Finland tourist visa from Uruguay
+How to apply for Finland tourist visa from New Zealand

-Step 1 : Uruguayan citizens can arrive at Finland without a visa.
+Step 1 : New Zealand citizens can arrive at Finland without a visa.

-Step 2 : After arriving, Uruguayan citizens can go to Finland immigration counter.
+Step 2 : After arriving, New Zealand citizens can go to Finland immigration counter.

-Step 3 : Show travel document like Original Passport or National ID card of Uruguay.
+Step 3 : Show travel document like Original Passport or National ID card of New Zealand.

 Step 4 : Once you get entry stamp, you can enter Finland and stay for the duration on your stamping.

-Original Passport or Travel document of Uruguay with at least 6 months remaining validity on the date of travel and have at least 2 visa pages clear of any markings.
+Original Passport or Travel document of New Zealand with at least 6 months remaining validity on the date of travel and have at least 2 visa pages clear of any markings.

 Proof of Funds